Unity-Technologies/datasetinsights/docs/source/Evaluation_Tutorial.md

 - `checkpoint_dir`: Path to store output Estimator checkpoints.
 You can use one of the checkpoints for estimator evaluation.
 - `volume_size`: Size of the Kubernetes Persistent Volume Claims (PVC) that will be used to store the dataset.
 You can use the default value.

 > You'll want to change `tb_log_dir`, `checkpoint_dir` to point to a location that is convenient for you and your Kubernetes cluster have permissions to write to.
 This is typically a GCS path under the same GCP project.
 You want to keep a note on these directories that will be used for tensorboard visualization and model [evaluation](#part-3-evaluate-a-model).
 Note that an invalid location will cause the job to fail, whereas a path to the local filesystem may run but will be hard to monitor as you won't have easy access to these files inside a docker container.
-You'll also want to change `checkpoint_file` to point to a estimator that give you the best validation result in [previous training run](#train-on-the-synthdet-sample).
+You'll also want to change `checkpoint_file` to point to an estimator that give you the best validation result in [previous training run](#train-on-the-synthdet-sample).
 This pipeline will load this model and resume training using real world dataset.

 ![pipeline graph](_images/kubeflow/train_pipeline_graph.jpg)